Genymobile/scrcpy/README.md

  - `Ctrl`+`v` _pastes_ the computer clipboard as a sequence of text events (but breaks non-ASCII characters).

+Moreover, any time the Android clipboard changes, it is automatically synchronized to the computer clipboard.

 #### Text injection preference

 There are two kinds of [events][textevents] generated when typing text: